yogendra-27-bhange/WeatherWise-2.0/README.md

 Open [http://localhost:9002](http://localhost:9002) (or your configured port) with your browser to see the result.

 The main application page is located at `src/app/page.tsx`.
-AI flows, such as music query generation, are in `src/ai/flows/`.
+AI flows, such as music query generation and weather summary, are in `src/ai/flows/`.